alanng10/class-lang/Info/Article/Source/a.md

 Source in Class lang is easy to read, as every lang element has clear syntax.

 Develop in Class lang is easy, as source in Class lang is easy to read.

+Develop in Class lang has high execute certainty, as Class lang elements and builtin infra have known effect.